DPDK/dpdk/doc/guides/cryptodevs/qat.rst

 QAT documentation consists of three parts:

-* Details of the symmetric crypto service below.
+* Details of the symmetric and asymmetric crypto services below.
 * Details of the `compression service <http://doc.dpdk.org/guides/compressdevs/qat_comp.html>`_ in the compressdev drivers section.
 * Details of building the common QAT infrastructure and the PMDs to support the